There may be exceptions that excuse late reporting of work-related accidents.

 In the state of Missouri, companies and businesses are required to carry workers’ compensation insurance.
 This is coverage that is mandated to keep both employers and employees safe if an employee is accidentally injured while on the job.

-There are very specific procedures that you need to follow if you are hurt while working, so it is imperative that you know what you should and shouldn’t do.
+There are very specific procedures that you need to follow if you are hurt while working.
+It is therefore imperative that you know and understand what you should and shouldn’t do.
 If you failed to make your supervisor or employer aware of your injury immediately when it happened, that does not mean that you can’t still file a claim.

 Reporting a Work Injury